Poudingue/Fbx2Mitsuba/README.md

 - export the 3ds Max scene in the fbx format (ascii fbx, not binary !)
 - install python 3.7 if you don't have it already
 - install Pillow for Python (used for roughness map conversion)
-- use “launcher.bat” by drag-and-dropping your fbx file on it.
+- use “launcher.bat” or “converter.py” by drag-and-dropping your fbx file on it.
 - available commands :
 	- --verbose (or -v) displays more info about conversion
 	- --debug (or -d) exports all fbx infos to an xml file (scene_fbx.xml) ⚠️Can take a very long time for big files⚠️
  	- --realist and --closest allow to choose between the most realistic rendering or the more faithful to the original 3dsmax.
 If you don't know don't put any, it will achieve a “balanced” look
-	- --portable uses relative file path for textures, useful if you intend to transfer your scene to another computer
+	- --portable is for creating a subfolder containing all the necessary ressources for the scene.
+Still WIP.
-- the mitsuba output file is “scene.xml”
+- the mitsuba output file is an xml with the same name as your fbx.

 ## What will be converted